John T. Newton: Death

-Commodore Newton died in Washington, D.C., at age 64, of apoplexy, while visiting the residence of Charles Winder.
+Newton died on July 28, 1857, in Washington, D.C., at age 64, of apoplexy, while visiting the residence of Charles Winder.
 The Brooklyn Daily Eagle reported at the time of his death that Newton "considered Brooklyn as his home", and that he "had a large circle of relatives and friends in this city".
 The Washington Evening Star reported that it had "stopped the press" with their edition of the day half-worked off to add the announcement of his death.
 Volunteer companies of the District of Columbia were ordered to attend his funeral.
 The members of the three Naval Courts of Inquiry met thereafter and appointed a committee to draft resolutions commemorating Newton, which were published in The Washington Union and transmitted to Newton's family.
+He was buried at the Congressional Cemetery.